This page will be updated regularly to reflect the current government guidelines

 - HAND SANITIZER: I wash my hands or use a hand sanitizer between every person who sits in my chair, since touching the face is a necessity during makeup applications.

-- DISPOSABLE APPLICATORS: When expedient, I use one-use disposable applicators such as swabs, lip wands, sponges, and cotton rounds.
+- DISPOSABLE APPLICATORS: I use one-use disposable applicators such as swabs, lip wands, sponges, and cotton rounds.

 - BRUSHES: All non-disposable brushes are thoroughly deep-cleaned with soap and water between jobs.
 I also carry an alcohol-based brush sanitizer for on-the-job cleaning as needed.

 - CREAMS: Cream-based products, such as gel eyeliners and lipsticks, are applied from a stainless steel palette that is sanitized between clients.
 Cream products are scraped out of their containers with a palette knife prior to application.
 (This way, the brush can be reloaded on the palette, without contaminating the original container of product.)

 - LIQUIDS: Liquid products, such as foundation and lipgloss, are also dispensed onto the palette prior to brush application, or applied with a disposable applicator (with no double dipping).
 Mascara is applied with a fan brush which is sanitised between clients this will be changed to me using a one-use disposable spoolie going forward.